 - Our holdings must be used in the Reading Room (W250) during our regular hours.

 - Researchers using archives or manuscript collections must register with the Archives on an annual basis.
 Researchers using inter-library loan items are not required to complete a registration form.

-- Researchers must present valid photo identification and sign the logbook on a daily basis.
+- Researchers must sign the logbook on a daily basis.

 - Only items needed to take notes are allowed in the Reading Room.
 Use pencils only.
 Laptop computers and cameras are allowed.

-- Beverages are not permitted in the Reading Room.
+- Food and beverages are not permitted in the Reading Room.

 - Place other personal property in the lockers or on the coat rack.
 Practice cell phone courtesy by turning off your ringer and taking calls outside the Reading Room.